stacompsoc/constitution/constitution.md

 ## Dissolution
-In the event of the club being dissolved any funds remaining in the society account(s), and assets belonging to the society, shall be donated to Computer Aid International (Registered Charity Number 1069256).
+In the event of the club being dissolved any funds remaining in the society account(s), and assets belonging to the society shall be donated to Computer Aid International (Registered Charity Number 1069256).